BaksiLi/CS-Hypomnema/README.md

 [//]: # (1.
 Network)

 ## II.
-Algotithmics
+Algorithmics
 [//]: # (I am also planning to sort out a more detailed general Algorithm note from my previous notes.)
 For reading materials, [*Algorithms*](http://algorithmics.lsi.upc.edu/docs/Dasgupta-Papadimitriou-Vazirani.pdf) by S. Dasgupta et al is a good and concise book recommended by UC San Diego courses;
-[*Introduction to Algorithms*](https://www.amazon.co.uk/Introduction-Algorithms-Thomas-H-Cormen/dp/0262033844/) by T. H. Cormen recommended by MIT cources is quite detailed in proofs ([solutions](https://github.com/gzc/CLRS) of the exercises also available). \*
+[*Introduction to Algorithms*](https://www.amazon.co.uk/Introduction-Algorithms-Thomas-H-Cormen/dp/0262033844/) by T. H. Cormen recommended by MIT courses is quite detailed in proofs ([solutions](https://github.com/gzc/CLRS) of the exercises also available). \*
 There are also many open-source collections of algorithm implementations, which are useful during study, e.g. in [Python](https://github.com/TheAlgorithms/Python) and [Java](https://github.com/TheAlgorithms/Java).
 In addition, for visualizations there is [Data Structure Visualizations](https://www.cs.usfca.edu/~galles/visualization/Algorithms.html).

 1. [***Graph Theory and Algorithms (with Python)***](https://github.com/BaksiLi/CS-Hypomnema/tree/master/Resources/Algorithm/Graph/GraphAlgorithm.md) ![Editing](https://img.shields.io/badge/status-revising-lightgreen.svg)
 <sub>This note is uploaded but still upon editing for mathematical details.</sub>
-	A summary note from [NET04x](https://www.imt-atlantique.fr/fr/formation/moocs-et-cours-ouverts/moocs/advanced-algorithmics-and-graph-theory-python) (IMTx) and [ALGS202x](https://www.edx.org/course/graph-algorithms-uc-san-diegox-algs202x) (UCSanDiegoX) with a nicely balanced theoretical and pratical content.
+	A summary note from [NET04x](https://www.imt-atlantique.fr/fr/formation/moocs-et-cours-ouverts/moocs/advanced-algorithmics-and-graph-theory-python) (IMTx) and [ALGS202x](https://www.edx.org/course/graph-algorithms-uc-san-diegox-algs202x) (UCSanDiegoX) with a nicely balanced theoretical and practical content.
 In the end, an example on applying combinatorial game theory to win a game described by graph is provided.
 	For anyone who wishes to go deeper in the computational theory (esp. after studied Chapter IV), reading of *Complexity and NP-Complete Problems* is highly recommended.

 1. ***Complexity and NP-Complete Problems*** ![Pending](https://img.shields.io/badge/status-Pending-orange.svg)